danpaul/all_possible_states/readme.md

 ## About

-`all_possible_states` is a simple ruby class to iterate over every possible state of a binary array of a user defined length;
+`all_possible_states` is a simple ruby class to iterate over every possible state of a binary array of a user defined length.

 ## Example